encode/django-rest-framework/docs/api-guide/generic-views.md

 ## ListAPIView

-Used for read-write endpoints to represent a collection of model instances.
+Used for read-only endpoints to represent a collection of model instances.

 Provides a `get` method handler.